NMoroney/Awesome-Gain-Maps/images/cats/readme.md

 Fur and whiskers provide high frequency details.

-Depending on the scene can have a lot of contrast (backlit, snow) or low contrast (dim illumination).
+Depending on the scene they can have a lot of contrast (backlit, snow) or low contrast (dim illumination).

-Examples below generated with streamlit demo app.
+The gain-mapped versions below were generated with a streamlit demo app.

+Please reference the attribution column for photographers and image license.

 ---